kyleskom/NBA-Machine-Learning-Sports-Betting/README.md

 If `-odds` is not given, enter the under/over and odds for today's games manually after starting the script.

+Optionally, you can add '-kc' as a command line argument to see the recommended fraction of your bankroll to wager based on the model's edge

 ## Flask Web App
 <img src="https://github.com/kyleskom/NBA-Machine-Learning-Sports-Betting/blob/master/Screenshots/Flask-App.png" width="922" height="580" />